When can I order the bulbs I want?

 What do your bulb size measurement mean?

 Most flower bulb farmer make a variety of sizes available.
 It's a proven fact that larger bulbs produce more flowers and/or larger blooms during the first season when the new plants are working from the energy reserves inside the bulbs.
 We sell big flower bulbs so you get a vigorous display from the first season on.

-Flower bulbs are measured around the exterior of the bulb, in centimeters,.
+Flower bulbs are measured around the fattest part of the bulb, in centimeters.
 Our bulbs include this size information so you know what you’re getting.
 Some bulbs are graded by the farmers as "top size".
 This varies by type of bulb but indicates the largest size commercially available.

 Want to know more?
 Check the Planting Guide link on any product page.
 In addition to planting details, you’ll find a photo of the bulbs next to a pair of pruners for a scale reference.

 What's the difference between a collection and a mix?

 A collection has several color-coordinated varieties that are bagged and labeled separately, allowing you to arrange the elements to your liking.
 A mix is an assorted mixture of colors bagged together.
 Mixes are designed to be planted in random arrangements.

 No, generally that doesn't work well.
 Dormant bulbs and plants are alive and benefit from being out of the soil for as short a time as possible.
 While some varieties can be successfully held out of the ground longer than others, planting sooner is always better.

 What's the best way to store my bulbs?